leanix/vsm-github-broker/docs/github-enterprise-connector.md

 #### Limitations on Running Multiple Instances of GitHub Broker

-We only support a single broker instance to be run at any given time.
+For a given configuration name, we only support a single broker instance to be run at any given time.
 Any additional instance trying to communicate with VSM will be rejected to prevent race conditions.
 Please ensure a single instance is running at any time for optimal performance.

 #### Multi-org support